 By Lindy Korn, Esq.

-Lindy Korn, Esq. is an attorney in Buffalo and advocate of her client’s rights regarding pregnancy, breast-feeding, family and medical leave, and more.
-Learn more at www.lindykorn.com or call 716-856-KORN.
+Lindy Korn, Esq. is an attorney who focuses on preventing and correcting illegal workplace discrimination, sexual harassment, and retaliation.
+Learn more at www.buffalo-discrimination-attorney.com or call 716-856-KORN.